 Graduates of our program are eligible to apply for certification by examination from the American Midwifery Certification Board as Certified Nurse-Midwives.
 Upon successful completion of the board examination, Certified Nurse-Midwives are eligible for licensure in all 50 states, including Colorado (visit the Colorado Board of Nursing APRN application forms page), where licensure is granted as an Advanced Practice Registered Nurse (APRN).

-The NMW education program is accredited by the Accreditation Commission for Midwifery Education to offer master's-level education and a post-graduate certificate through July 2019.
-Application for accreditation of the Doctor of Nursing Practice (DNP) degree will occur in 2018.
+The NMW education program is accredited by the Accreditation Commission for Midwifery Education to offer doctoral (DNP) and master's-level (MS) education and a post-graduate certificate through July 2019.

 Accreditation Commission for Midwifery Education